raspberrypilearning/comic-character/en/step_8.md

 --- /task ---

 Fantastic effort!
 You have created an interactive website where users can create their own superhero character.
-You have also secured your content.
+You have validated user entry and allowed users to choose a theme for the website.

 Check your understanding of the project using the reflection quiz on the next step.